filouRE/UtilsHeader/README.md

-# UtilsHeader
+# reUtils
-A small Utils header that helps you save time by only needing to include one file but get the power of many!
+reUtils is a small Utils header library that helps you save time by only needing to include one file but getting the power of many!

 ## Documentation
-Right now, the header is just starting out and therefore I didn't add a lot of features yet.
-If you want to contribute you can do for sure but I'll just make sure that the code is following the same patterns, guidelines and conventions.
+Right now, the header is just starting out and therefore I haven't added a lot of features yet.
+If you want to contribute you can do it for sure but I'll just make sure that the code is following the same patterns, guidelines and conventions.
 I'll post all of the conventions and guidelines in later commits.

 ### Strings
 - String class currently contains